HudsonLu/HudsonLu/README.md

 ### Hi there 👋
-Hi there 👋 My name is Hudson and I'm a software engineering student from Canada.
+My name is Hudson and I'm a software engineering student from Canada.

 💬 Reach me by email or LinkedIn: lueric@live.ca | https://www.linkedin.com/in/hudson-lu
 <!--